MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/retrieve-records-intersect-table.md

 # Sample: Retrieve records from an intersect table

 <!-- https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/org-service/sample-retrieve-records-intersect-table -->
 This sample shows how to retrieve records from an intersect table.
+You can download the sample from [here](https://github.com/Microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/RetrieveRecordsFromIntersectTable).

 ## How to run this sample